Status · 2026-06-22 · Auth PROVEN in sandbox · Azure security-hardened (9 fixes live 2026-06-11)

 SFMC sends the message

-The text or email goes out with the link https://login.advancedrx.net/r/Kj3pQ9xMv7nR.
+The text or email goes out with the returned patient-facing link https://login.advancedrx.net/r/Kj3pQ9xMv7nR (a separate host from the machine-only mint endpoint).

 Patient taps the link

 Browser hits Azure (one tap, no interstitial — see §5).
-Azure looks up the hashed code, resolves Contact → Salesforce username via the local cache.
+Azure looks up the hashed code, resolves the stored User Id → Salesforce username via the local cache.

 Azure signs the Salesforce JWT